What You'll Learn

 Mindfulness is a technique for living in the moment and without judgment.
 It helps you become more aware of what is happening around you and how you feel.
 Taking the time to slow down and notice these details helps you regulate your emotions and stress levels.
 It also introduces a level of reflection and self-awareness that people often don’t have when they’re scrolling through feeds online.

 And mindfulness isn’t just for taking a walk in the park or watching the sunset.
-If it is applied to the social media experience itself, says Jill Emanuele, PhD, a Child Mind Institute psychologist and mindfulness expert, it can help kids manage the emotion generated by all that information about what your friends are doing.
+If it is applied to the social media experience itself, says Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute, it can help kids manage the emotion generated by all that information about what your friends are doing.

 Dr. Emanuele recommends the following mindfulness strategies to make time spent online (and offline) happier.